Developing IoT Software Solution Using Raspberry Pi: What It Takes

 7. Irrigation platform

 Another Raspberry Pi use case in IoT is an irrigation system built by combining different sensors and actuators.
-The project can save up to 50% water usage in gardens compared to manual watering systems.
+The project can save up to 50% on water usage in gardens compared to manual watering systems.

 The moisture level, temperature, light level, pH value, and soil salinity could be used to determine whether it is the right time to water plants or not.